danpros/htmly/README.md

 e.g. `www.yoursite.com/login`

 ### Lighttpd
-The following are example configuration for lighttpd:
+The following is an example configuration for lighttpd:

 ````php
 $HTTP["url"] =~ "^/config" {